seeLelouch/genshinStuff/README.md

 - Long quest chain, have to select right answers at some point, look here: https://genshin-impact.fandom.com/wiki/Garcia%27s_Paean:_Key_Items

-<ins>5.
-"Attaché in Another Land"</ins>

-- Pick more than 5 mushrooms

 <ins>7.
 "To Measure the World!"</ins>

 - Complete all 3 versions